suyashjain0/calc_app/SimpleCalcApp/README.md

-# SimpleCalcApp v1.0
+# SimpleCalcApp v1.1

 A simple Android calculator application that performs basic arithmetic operations.

 ## App Purpose

 SimpleCalcApp is a lightweight calculator designed for basic mathematical operations.
-It provides a clean, intuitive interface for performing addition and subtraction calculations.
+It provides a clean, intuitive interface for performing addition, subtraction, and multiplication calculations.

 ## Features

 - **Addition**: Add two numbers together
-- **Subtraction**: Subtract the second number from the first number
+- **Subtraction**: Subtract the second number from the first number (only when first number > second number)
+- **Multiplication**: Multiply two numbers together
 - **Input Validation**: Handles invalid input gracefully with user-friendly error messages
+- **Conditional Logic**: Subtraction operation includes validation to ensure positive results
-- **Clean UI**: Simple and intuitive user interface
+- **Clean UI**: Simple and intuitive user interface with color-coded buttons

 ## How to Build/Run